sophie-thomson/garden-escape/README.md

 ### Existing Features

-- CRUD Functionality (Create, Read, Update, Delete)
-- Error Handling
-- Heroku Deployment
+- Not all aspects of CRUD functionality (Create, Read, Update, Delete) apply to this program as there is no requirement to read data from a database and update it, however the principle of reading different variables of text data from the story_text.py file to be imported into the game structure is evident throughout the program.
+- Robust Error Handling functions validate all player inputs where the input value is to be used in another part of the program and raise clear error messages to be displayed to the player if validation fails.
+- This program is deployed and run on Heroku using a specially designed CI Python template.
-- All content written and presented to fit on window of 80 characters wide x 24 lines high.
+- All content written and presented to fit terminal window of 80 characters wide x 24 lines high.
--

 ### Future Features

 To expand on this project, there are a number of features that could be added to enhance player enjoyment and functionality:
--
-- The option to
+- Create a leaderboard for players to record the number of tries that it took them to complete the game
+- An option for the player to add their own ending to the game which could replace the original version and be shared with other players.
+- A progress bar could be added to let the player know how far through the game they got before they died.
+- A feedback page could be linked from the terminal to ask players for their reviews of the game and any suggestions for improvement.

 ## Design